Our DDI hubs

 HASSELL_UsherINSTITUTE_ViewB4_Update_Final

-Easter Bush agritech hub
+Easter Bush Agritech Hub

 An efficient agricultural sector is critical to social well-being; by 2050, global agricultural production will need to increase by 50% to feed a growing global population.
-By applying data technologies that enable farmers and related industries to improve food production, veterinary care, digital agriculture (Agritech) will be critical to increasing global food supply.
+By applying data technologies that enable farmers and related industries to improve food production, veterinary care, digital agriculture (Agritech) is critical to increasing global food supply.

 Image of chickens